YOUR LAWYERS ON THE ALABAMA & MISSISSIPPI GULF COAST

 Considering a 1031 Exchange?

-The Law Office of Andrew R. McKinney offers a wide range of Qualified Intermediary services.
-We can handle any type of 1031 tax exchange transaction nationwide.
+Andrew R. McKinney & Associates, P.C. offers a wide range of Qualified Intermediary services.
+We can handle any type of 1031 tax exchange transaction.

 The sale of real estate can create a large tax liability, but if the real estate is being held for productive use and investment, a properly structured tax deferred exchange under Internal Revenue Code §1031 allows businesses and individuals to defer the recognition of capital gains and other taxes associated with the sale, as long as the relinquished property is replaced with qualifying real estate.